GMC Hummer EV plant set up for electric vehicles exclusively, renamed Factory Zero

 The factory, GM said, will be a launchpad for the company’s new generation of electric vehicles, led by the GMC Hummer EV SUT and SUV, as well as the Cruise Origin self-driving people-mover.

 GM said that the Hummer EV pickup will start production at the facility in late 2021, keeping closely to the fall 2021 timeline given by CEO Mary Barra last year.
+GM officials confirmed in a follow-up Q&A with the press that the GMC Hummer SUT pickup would precede the GMC Hummer SUV by a a short time, as part of a normal production ramp-up.

 2022 GMC Hummer EV SUT profile